Dan Gatto

 Dan Gatto (born Dan Merrick Gatto; September 21, 1970) is an American musician best recognized as the vocalist for synth punk band Babyland.
 He also collaborated with Vampire Rodents composer Daniel Vahnke on a project called Recliner.
 After Babyland dissolved in 2009, Gatto founded Continues as an outlet for his solo work.

 Biography

-Dan Merrick Gatto was born on September 21, 1970 and raised in the San Francisco Bay area.
+Gatto was born on September 21, 1970, and raised in the San Francisco Bay area.
 He became passionate about music at the age of twelve when he discovered The Human League's Dare album.
 By fifteen he had begun to compose electronic music and in 1989 formed the synth punk group Babyland with percussionist Michael Smith.
 They released six full-length albums between 1992 and 2008: You Suck Crap, A Total Letdown, Who's Sorry Now, Outlive Your Enemies, The Finger and Cavecraft.